Ryan Araña: GlobalPort Batang Pier / NorthPort Batang Pier (2017–2019)

 In 2017, Araña signed with GlobalPort Batang Pier as a free agent.
 There he reunited with Franz Pumaren, who coached him when he was still with DLSU.
 He scored 13 points while making all five of his shots in a win over the Phoenix Fuel Masters.
 He then had 16 in a win over the Magnolia Hotshots.
 In their quarterfinals game against Rain or Shine, he landed badly on his back, and missed some games.
 By the Governors' Cup, he was no longer on their roster.

 Rain or Shine Elasto Painters (2020)

 In 2020, Araña was back with Rain or Shine Elasto Painters as a free agent on a one-conference deal.
 It was during this time that he considered retiring.
-Prior to entering the PBA bubble for the 2020 season, his father passed away, in the same year he lost his father-in-law.
+Prior to entering the PBA bubble for the 2020 season, his father died, in the same year he lost his father-in-law.
 This gave him motivation throughout the season.
 During the season in the bubble's hotel rooms, he opened a sari-sari store with teammate Beau Belga, and pranked different PBA players by dressing up as Sadako from 'The Ring'.
 However, Rain or Shine was eliminated in the quarterfinals by Barangay Ginebra San Miguel.
 His contract was not renewed at the end of the season.